osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 As I mentioned previously, have a look at my [configexample](https://github.com/osrsbox/runelite/tree/osrsbox-plugins/runelite-client/src/main/java/net/runelite/client/plugins/configexample) plugin to see the complete source used in this post.
 However, this is a very bare-bones plugin.
 I would recommend reading the code from other plugins to see how other developers utilize the menu configuration in their plugins.

 I hope this post helped you understand the RuneLite plugin configuration system and helped you start developing RuneLite plugins.
-As always, please leave a comment below if you notice and errors, or have any feedback.
+As always, please leave a comment below if you notice any errors, or have any feedback.
 I really enjoy writing these posts and really hope that you have found it useful and informative!
 Thanks!